2025 Irish presidential election: Candidate selection

-Following the general election in November 2024, as well as the subsequent Seanad election, only three political parties had the 20 members of the Oireachtas required to nominate a candidate: Fianna Fáil (48 TDs and 19 senators), Fine Gael (38 TDs and 17 senators) and Sinn Féin (39 TDs and 6 senators).
+Following the 2024 Irish general election, as well as the 2025 Seanad election, only three political parties had the 20 members of the Oireachtas required to nominate a candidate: Fianna Fáil (48 TDs and 19 senators), Fine Gael (38 TDs and 17 senators) and Sinn Féin (39 TDs and 6 senators).
 Labour, the next largest party in the Oireachtas, had 11 TDs and 2 senators.
 For other candidates to be nominated by Oireachtas members, support would have been required from members of smaller parties, independents (of which there were then 15 TDs and 13 senators) or excess members of the three larger parties.
 When Met Éireann proposed storm names for the 2025–26 European windstorm season, it excluded names of those being discussed as potential candidates.